 You’ll need to complete specific courses to become a professional debt collector.
 But they aren’t extensive and once done you’re ready to go.
 While debt collection can be a hard job, it does help those individuals and businesses who are owed money so they can stay in business – especially during times of recession.

 Starting a business never comes easily.
 But if you’re passionate about what you do and your business meets a current and everyday need, your work will be a labor of love and you should put your heart and hard work into it.
 And remember, a new small business can be created with a very lean team.
-If you have the desire to become self-employed, it’s important to search for positive opportunities – even during a recession.
+If you have the desire to become self-employed, it’s important to search for positive opportunities and recession-proof businesses – even especially when times are tough.